Care

 How much is spent maintaining Rothiemurchus?

+However there is so much more we can do, from improving paths to modernising our farming systems to improve the carbon footprint of the farm and improve its impact on the environment.
 We really need your support to help care for Rothiemurchus.
 You can do this by becoming either a Friend or an Explorer, buying activities or from our shops.
 The money you spend goes towards caring for this fantastic place.

 Is this enough?